rahul2008d/TalkToMyCV/readme.md

 ### Prerequisites

 - Python 3.8+
-- Node.js 14+
+- Docker (for containerized deployment)
-- Docker (optional but recommended for deployment)
+- FAISS and LangChain libraries

 ### Steps to Run Locally